weltspiegel-cottbus/cinetixx-client/README.md

 Changelog:
 ----------

-* v1.0.7: Events can have no shows
+* v1.1.1: Events can have no shows

     Don't know whom to blame ...

+* v1.1.0: Caching works

+    And we do cache now for about an hour.

 * v1.0.6: Cache as cache can

     All methods are cached